I’ve always been struck by the beauty of light rays seeping into buildings, even in my pre-photography days.

-So how can we create the perfect conditions in our own homes for capturing life’s moments in some magical shafts of light?
+How can we create the perfect conditions in our homes for capturing life’s moments in some magical shafts of light?

-Look for hard light shining through windows and creating harsh shadows on floors and walls.
+Through windows, look for hard light creating harsh shadows on floors and walls.
 Note how the light changes around your house, depending on the time of day and season.
 Capturing this type of dramatic light will be easier towards the start or end of the day, when the sun is lower and will be shining directly through your windows.

-Light changes so much in my own house as the seasons evolve.
-I captured many of the images shown in this article around autumn and winter.
-Now we are entering spring and summer here in Australia and the sun rises so quickly in the morning that it’s hard for me to capture the morning rays in this room now.
-However, the rooms at the back of my house receive some gorgeous golden sunset light at this time of year, so I turn my focus to that part of the house.
+As the seasons evolve, light changes so much in my house.
+Autumn and winter are the best times for me to capture images like the ones shown here.
+As we enter spring and summer here in Australia, the sun rises so quickly in the morning that it’s hard for me to capture the morning rays in this room.
+However, the rooms at the back of my house receive gorgeous golden sunset light this time of year.
+Therefore, I turn my focus there.

 You will also need to consider the shadows.
-Capturing shafts or rays of light is more effective when the light is contrasted against a darker background.
-Shooting straight on to a window won’t result in an abundance of dramatic light rays as they will blend with the general light from the window.
+Capturing light rays is more effective when the light is contrasted against a darker background.
+Shooting straight into a window won’t result in an abundance of dramatic light rays as they will blend with the general light from the window.
 You need to position your camera at an angle that will capture light on dark.

 4. Getting Playful with Patterns